-Having used and now owning both an FS7 and GH5, we can say they both have their place in today’s video production company.
-We’re often making small business videos that don’t involve a giant crew and the Panasonic GH5 (matched with a Metabones Speedbooster so the sensors are a very similar depth of field and focal lengths) produces some of the best we’ve seen in small cameras.
+Having used and now owning both an FS7 and GH5, I can say they both have their place in today’s video production company.
+We’re often making small business videos that don’t involve a giant crew and the GH5 (matched with a Metabones Speedbooster so the sensors are a very similar effective depth of field and focal lengths) produces some of the best we’ve seen in small cameras.

-Let’s compare the Sony FS7 vs Panasonic GH5 in 2018!
+Let’s compare the Sony FS7 vs Panasonic GH5 in 2022!

 Add on top of that the new 400mbps 4k codec, unlimited record time, affordable SD memory cards that aren’t tied to just a handful of Sony brand cameras and the magical IBIS…

 Here’s a sample video mixing both camera footage – can you even tell which camera did which clip?

 The downfall of the Panasonic GH5 versus the Sony FS7?

 Honestly, the biggest downside we see is just the client perception when working with larger clients.
 The bigger camera is heavier – bulkier – it has built-in XLR (although the GH5 has a dedicated XLR1 module and there are quality pre-amps like the JuicedLink XLR module).
 The FS7 has a larger battery and built-in ND filters which are nice perks for long-form video projects like seminars.

 Perception is reality (sadly) and most companies we work with would rather have an FS7 than a GH5 because they just feel it will be a better video in the end.
 When they get comfortable with us throughout the project and we suggest actually using the GH5 due to 4k 60p and more stable imagery… They are already working with us and trust us.